mmorrison24/NodeSimpleDealer/README.md

 To stay true to principles, it would be nice for it to not change the deck - but for correctness in the concept of dealing a card, it should mutate the deck array/obj.

 Ops Object:
-For absolute simplicty I chose to add predicate functions in an object within the same file as my code -  in practice i'd separate those into another module
+For absolute simplicity I chose to add predicate functions in an object within the same file as my code -  in practice i'd separate those into another module

 Code Style:
 I chose to use the default code style that comes with WebStorm - I am used to not using semi-colons - but for simplicity chose to just keep as default